AI without networks: Results and discussion

-We present a detailed analysis of the finite-sample risk of an interpolating learner with intriguing theoretical properties, the Hilbert kernel estimator (Devroye {\it et. al.} \cite{devroye1998hilbert}).
-A unique property of this Nadaraya-Watson (NW) style estimator \cite{nadaraya1964estimating,watson1964smooth} is that it is fully parameter-free and does not have any bandwidth or scale parameter.
-It is global and uses all data points for each estimate: the associated kernel is a power law and thus scale-free.
-Although statistical consistency of this estimator was proven \cite{devroye1998hilbert} when it was proposed, there has been no systematic analysis of the associated convergence rates and asymptotic finite sample behavior.
-We provide this analysis in the present study.
+A key notion in this regard is the phenomenon of statistically consistent interpolation (SCI) \cite{mitra_fitting_2021}, {i.e.}, regression function estimation that interpolates training data but also generalizes as well as possible by achieving the Bayes limit for expected generalization error (risk), when the sample size becomes large.
+The Hilbert kernel \cite{devroye1998hilbert} is a Nadaraya-Watson style estimator \cite{nadaraya1964estimating,watson1964smooth} with the unique property that it is fully parameter-free and hence does not have any bandwidth or scale parameter.
+It is global and uses all or batches of the data points for each estimate: the associated kernel is a power law and thus scale-free.
+Although statistical consistency of this estimator for $d$-dimensional input data was proven when it was proposed~\cite{devroye1998hilbert}, there has been no systematic analysis of the associated convergence rates and asymptotic finite sample behavior, and it is generally not used in applications.
+We show that the Hilbert kernel is a member of a large class of SCI methods that have the same asymptotic convergence rates.